 What does being in a conservation area mean?

-Being in a conservation area affects what you can and cannot do in a bid to protect the area.
+Being in a conservation area affects what you can and cannot do to your property in a bid to protect the area.
 This includes:

 • Design guidance for development